xiaohunying/notes/pages/aws-database.md

 # Amazon RDS Costs

-Currently, only the Oracle database engine uses the BYOL purchase options, all other DB engines only use on-demand instances and reserved instances, with the added exception of Aurora also using serverless as an additional purchasing option.
+Currently, only the Oracle database engine uses the BYOL (Bring Your Own License) purchase options, all other DB engines only use on-demand instances and reserved instances, with the added exception of Aurora also using serverless as an additional purchasing option.

 ### RDS Instance Purchasing Options
 | DB          | On-demand Instances | On-demand Instances (BYOL) | Reserved Instances | Reserved Instances (BYOL) | Serverless |